 Our custom healthcare software development teams offer a distinctive approach to interoperability.
 They have the HL7 FHIR® (R4) Proficiency Certificate and clearly understand the steps, manpower, and budgetary needs required for a complex integration process.
 It all starts with the right estimation to overcome the challenges of multiple systems and different formats.

 73% of unstructured patient data is still unavailable for analysis – Hyland Healthcare and HIMSS Media Study

 Are Health Organizations Ready for Interoperability?

-On the other hand, in the European Union, there is not a single common EHR system operating across all Member States.
-To accelerate the adoption rate of interoperable health IT systems and help shape the digital future of healthcare, in early 2020, the EU has issued a policy regarding the exchange of EHRs across the European Union.
+On the other hand, there is not a single common EHR system operating across all Member States of the European Union.
+To accelerate the adoption rate of interoperable health I.T. systems and help shape the digital future of healthcare, the E.U. issued in early 2020 a policy on the exchange of EHRs across the European Union.
 The impact on patient health and its benefits are at the core of the recommendation that seeks to establish a standard format for the European Electronic Health Record.

-Organizational interoperability comes in play as both the US and EU advance with interoperability.
-First, with semantic interoperability, health IT developers can make sure that the different systems can share data in an organized way by creating a common vocabulary, and the additional layer ensures that the interconnectivity of digital health data can expand to a global scale.
+Organizational interoperability comes into play as both the U.S. and E.U. advance with interoperability.
+First, with semantic interoperability, health I.T. developers can make sure that the different systems can share data in an organized way by creating a shared vocabulary, and the additional layer ensures that the interconnectivity of digital health data can expand to a global scale.

-Healthcare Data Interoperability Market size was valued at a global level at USD 2.2 billion in 2018 and is expected to rise with 9.2% by 2025.
-This stands as proof of the speed interoperability is picking up and that it will become a real pillar for the future of health.
+The global market size for Healthcare Data Interoperability was valued at USD 2.2 billion in 2018 and experts expect a rise with 9.2% by 2025.
+This stands as proof of the speed interoperability is picking up and that the electronic health information exchange will become a real pillar for the future of health.